gitdeath/recyclarr-config/readme.md

 -   **Quality Priority:** Groups all 1080p sources (WEB, Blu-ray, HDTV) together, allowing the custom format score to be the primary decision-maker for the best release.
 -   **Upgrades:** Allows upgrades until a score of `3400` is reached within the `1080p` quality group.
--   **Audio Preference:** This profile is explicitly configured to **reject** high-resolution audio formats like DTS-HD MA, TrueHD, and DTS:X. This is ideal for setups that do not support these formats (e.g., direct playback on a TV without a receiver) and saves significant storage space.
+-   **Audio Preference:** This profile is explicitly configured to **reject** DTS and other high-bitrate or lossless audio codecs (e.g., DTS-HD MA, TrueHD).
+The primary reasons for this rejection are the declining support for DTS formats and to ensure broader hardware compatibility.
+-   **Audio Preference:** This profile is explicitly configured to heavily penalize DTS and other high-bitrate or lossless audio codecs (e.g., DTS-HD MA, TrueHD).
+The primary reasons for this are the declining support for DTS formats and to ensure broader hardware compatibility.

 #### Custom Format Scoring for `Movies 1080p`

 -   **Penalized (-1500 score):**
-    -   `DTS`, `DTS:X`, `DTS-HD MA`, `TrueHD`, `TrueHD ATMOS`: Strongly rejects releases with these audio codecs.
+    -   `DTS`, `DTS:X`, `DTS-HD MA`, `TrueHD`, `TrueHD ATMOS`: Strongly penalizes releases with these audio codecs, making them undesirable unless their other qualities result in a high overall score.
 -   **Default Scores (from TRaSH Guides):**
+    -   **Codec Preference:** Prefers `x264` with a score of `100`. `x265` is given a neutral score of `0`.
     -   **Unwanted:** Rejects BR-DISK, 3D, upscaled, LQ, and AV1/x265(HD) releases.
     -   **Source Preference:** Prefers releases from high-quality Blu-ray and WEB groups (Tiers 01-03).
     -   **Audio Preference:** Prefers releases with `5.1 Surround` and `DD` audio.